unspecifier/quizzler/src/markdown/nha-practice-1.md

 - ❌ An unspecified code is used.
 > Unspecified codes are not indicated with modifiers.
 ## Question 25 of 100
-Anew patient presents for an urgent care encounter.
+A new patient presents for an urgent care encounter.
 Which of the following code sets should be used to report this encounter?

 - ❌ Hospital observation services
 > Hospital observation service code sets (99221 to 99239) are only used for patients that have been admitted for observation.